JetBrains/kotlin/OBJC_INTEROP.md

 The table below shows how Kotlin concepts are mapped to Swift/Objective-C and vice versa.

+"->" and "<-" indicate that mapping only goes one way.

 | Kotlin | Swift | Objective-C | Notes |
 | ------ | ----- |------------ | ----- |
 | `class` | `class` | `@interface` | [note](#name-translation) |